-How do small loans affect your credit score?
+Do small loans affect your credit score?

-Any borrowing, whether on a mortgage, credit card or loan, is noted on your credit file.
+Any kind of borrowing, whether on a mortgage, credit card or loan, is noted on your credit file.
 Banks and other lenders can see when you take out a small loan, and will be able to tell if you miss a repayment.

-What are the alternatives?
+What are the alternatives to a small loan?

 Moneysupermarket is a credit broker – this means we’ll show you products offered by lenders.
 We never take a fee from customers for this broking service.
 Instead we are usually paid a fee by the lenders – though the size of that payment doesn’t affect how we show products to customers.